 What is DMX?

-Firstly, a DMX fixture is any light, smoke machine or other device that is controlled by DMX.
-Every fixture has a different set of functions and be used in certain ways.
+Firstly, a DMX fixture is any light, smoke machine, or other devices that is controlled by DMX.
+Every fixture has a different set of functions and is used in certain ways.
 For example, a typical LED wash light has controllable functions such as:

 Intensity or brightness